lmendiboure/5G-Course/5G-Architecture/README.md

   - one for the Core Network (Open5GS)
   - one for the RAN (UERANSIM)

 *Note:* Everytime you launch the open5gs VM, you will have to launch the following script `5gs_tun_setup.sh` on Desktop.
 This will be required to enable internet connection for 5G users.
+Note that: you will need to launch it with *sudo*

 *Note:* `QWERTY` -> `AZERTY`: `setxkbmap fr` in a terminal